Dyz598/pandawa-docs/readme.md

 ## Installation

-To install git clone the skeleton project with the desirable project name.
+To install run the following composer `create-project` command with the desirable project name.

 ```
 composer create-project pandawa/skeleton example-app